 Lecture notes are provided, assignments are given and collected, and quizzes are conducted all on a regular schedule via Blackboard.
 The conditions for taking quizzes were quite distinct for the two course formats.
-The tests were available for twenty-four hours on the test dates for the online course and administered in class for the traditional format section.
+The tests were administered in class for online students and the traditional format section.
 Quizzes had a time limit that was designed to be sufficiently restrictive to prevent the students' answering questions by spending a lot of time looking up the material in the text.
 Students were only allowed one attempt for a quiz and had to complete it within the specified time limit.